oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

     - name: hidden-content
       type: Boolean
       values: Boolean
-      description: With this property you can hide the content of the alert.
+      description: With this props you can hide the content of the alert.
       default: "false"
       usageUrl: alert#false
     - name: page
       type: Number
       values: Number
-      description: Determine the page that is active (this property is linked to the slots='page-{n}').
+      description: Determine the page that is active (this props is linked to the slots='page-{n}').
       default: "false"
       usageUrl: alert#pagination
     - name: progress